ihcsim/stolon-swarm/README.md

 6k7skt591htszhc7qxmr9izf0  keeper.5      sorintlab/stolon-keeper:0.5.0  swarm-worker-01  Running        Running about a minute ago
 1c62gdxih05lkgcjs8g8oc0bc  keeper.6      sorintlab/stolon-keeper:0.5.0  swarm-worker-01  Running        Running about a minute ago
 ```
+Check the Sentinel's logs to see the new Keeper joins the cluster.

 To make sure that you can access the Stolon cluster,
 ```sh